-These parts of the car are strong enough to hold the vehicle’s weight, and won’t break or cause stress elsewhere on the car.
-Usually these are located next to each wheel, but your owner’s manual will let you know the exact location.
+These parts of the car are strong enough to hold the vehicle’s weight, and they won’t break or cause stress elsewhere on the car.
+Usually these jacking points are located next to each wheel, but your owner’s manual will let you know the exact location.

 Step 2: Place the jacks.
-Put the jack under one of these spots and, once the car is high enough up for whatever repairs or replacements you’re doing, you can place jack stands under the jack points on both sides of the vehicle.
+Put the jack under one of these spots and, once the car is at the desired height for whatever repairs or replacements you’re doing, you can place jack stands under the jack points on both sides of the vehicle.